muratmut/stochastic_optimization_public/README.md

 - **Documentation**: Detailed explanation of the problem statement, methodology, and solution approach.
 - **Codebase**: Implementation of the stochastic optimization algorithm tailored to this problem.
 - **Results**: Output and analysis of optimized surplus quantities for various scenarios.

+**The details of the model implemented are in the docs/latex/summary.pdf file.**